Connect with others who understand.

 3. It Might Not Be Psoriasis at All

 Eczema can also affect the face.
 Like psoriasis, eczema is a skin disease caused by issues within the immune system.
-If you have a dry, discolored, and itchy rash on your face, it’s possible that you could also have eczema.
-However, it’s not common for people to have both psoriasis and eczema.
+If you have a dry, discolored, and itchy rash on your face, it’s possible that you also have eczema.
+However, it’s not common to have both psoriasis and eczema.

 Rosacea can affect the face, too.
 Instead of scaly or itchy lesions, however, rosacea generally causes visible blood vessels and small, swollen, discolored bumps.